This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Rights for the Disabled in Connecticut

 It’s not just malpractice laws that impact children with cerebral palsy.
-Your child may need a lawyer to make sure their rights are met under federal and state laws that protect the disabled.
-Federal laws like the Americans with Disabilities Act (ADA) are supposed to prevent discrimination or denial of access to public spaces, education, and other services.
+Your child may need a lawyer to ensure their rights are met under federal and state laws that protect the disabled.
+Federal laws like the Americans with Disabilities Act (ADA) prevent discrimination or denial of access to public spaces, education, and other services.

-You will still need a lawyer to help you make sure your child’s rights are not being denied.
+You will still need a lawyer to help you make sure your child’s rights are not denied.
 Many rules can apply here, and if you don’t know which is best for your child’s situation, a lawyer will help.

 Connecticut Cerebral Palsy Cases

-Connecticut cerebral palsy lawyers have helped so many other families already, winning them compensation and justice for their children harmed by medical professionals.
-A 2011 case involving cerebral palsy resulted in one of the state’s most significant settlement amount in a malpractice case.
+Connecticut cerebral palsy lawyers have already helped so many other families, winning them compensation and justice for their children harmed by medical professionals.
+A 2011 case involving cerebral palsy resulted in one of the state’s most significant settlement amounts in a malpractice case.

 The parents of a child with severe disabilities sued and won against a hospital in Stamford.
 The doctor who delivered the baby delayed performing a C-section, which resulted in brain damage.
-The child is now eight, has cerebral palsy, and he is unable to walk or talk.
+The child is now eight, has cerebral palsy, and cannot walk or talk.

 The lawsuit included many claims against the doctor and hospital.
 The family’s lawyers claimed that the doctor did not provide adequate care, failed to have experts on hand, did not determine the baby’s position in the womb, and did not warn the mother of the risks associated with her delivery.

 This is an extreme example of severe disabilities caused by medical negligence.
-But it is also just one of many examples of Connecticut cerebral palsy lawyers winning cases for their deserving client.
+But it is also just one of many examples of Connecticut cerebral palsy lawyers winning cases for their deserving clients.
 If your child was harmed by medical negligence, you might have a case too.